Wilken-Entire-GmbH/wds_dockerops_demo/README.md

 #### Docker Loadbalancer
 No matter which configuration, the internal component communication always takes place via the internal docker loadbalancer.
 As a result, in the "scale_attached" example, the P52 connector can also access another retrieval instance.

+#### Scalable Retrieval
+The **Retrieval** component has a special behaviour in scaling.
+On startup it caches the whole retrieval configuration data.
+Changes on this data have to be reflected to all **Retrieval** instances.
+That is the task of the wds_dispatch container instance.

 #### attached vs. detached